juancsherrera/juancsherrera.github.io/README.md

 # juancsherrera.github.io
-Personal Webpage (juancsherrera.com).
-Redirects Here.
+This is the GitHUb for my (under construction) personal webpage (juancsherrera.com).
+The link redirects Here.